sir-rasel/sir-rasel.github.io/content/blogs/15-clean-code-book-review.md

 ---
 title: "Book Review and Takeaways: (Clean Code - A Handbook of Agile Software Craftmanship)"
-description: "Let's learn how can we the code smells or bad code"
+description: "Let's learn how can we write clean code and identify code smells or bad code"
 date: 2025-08-22
 tags: ["programming", "programming-basic", "clean-code-book", "book-review"]
 draft: false